-Police Services hires about 30-40 student employees as part of the Auxiliary Police unit.
-These employees provide security primarily in the exterior of the residence hall buildings on campus on a daily basis between $5:00~\rm p.m.-7:00$ a.m. while students are in residence.
+University Police and Public Safety hires about 40-50 student employees as part of the Auxiliary Police unit that strictly work in the Residence Hall security roving shifts.
+These employees provide security primarily in the exterior of the residence hall buildings on campus on a daily basis between 5:00 p.m. - 7:00 a.m. while students are in residence.
 Student employees are part-time, so shifts are rotated.
 Employees participate in general training (office procedures, radios, software, logistics, etc.), and then receive on-the-job training with a peer to learn about job responsibilities, checking doors, reporting issues, etc.